-National Mission on Education through Information and Communication Technology (NMEICT) The National Mission on Education through Information and Communication Technology has been envisaged as a Centrally Sponsored Scheme to leverage the potential of ICT, in teaching and learning process for the benefit of all the learners in higher education institutions in an any time anywhere mode.
-The Mission was launched by Ministry of Human Resource Development, Government of India in February, 2009 with an outlay of Rs 4612.00 crore.
+National Mission on Education through Information and Communication Technology (NMEICT) The National Mission on Education through Information and Communication Technology have been envisaged as a Centrally Sponsored Scheme to leverage the potential of ICT, in the teaching and learning process for the benefit of all the learners in higher education institutions in any time anywhere mode.
+The Mission was launched by the Ministry of Human Resource Development, Government of India in February 2009 with an outlay of Rs 4612.00 crore.
 The objective is to make the best use of ICT with the purpose of identification and nurturing of talent and life-long learning as well as to extend the educational facility to a larger section of people.
-The NMEICT scheme comprises 48 different components structured broadly around building e-content, enabling access and developing low-cost access-cumcomputing devices.
+The NMEICT scheme comprises 48 different components structured broadly around building e-content, enabling access, and developing low-cost access-cum computing devices.

-One stop education portal launched on 30.10.2006 by his Excellency, the then President of India Dr. A.P.J.
-Abdul Kalam, to facilitate lifelong learning of the students, teachers and those in employment or in pursuit of knowledge, free of cost to them.
+One-stop education portal launched on 30.10.2006 by his Excellency, the then President of India Dr. A.P.J.
+Abdul Kalam, to facilitate lifelong learning of the students, teachers, and those in employment or pursuit of knowledge, free of cost to them.
 The portal would become the main delivery portal for the contents developed under the National Mission on Education through ICT.
-The portal also provides Mission related information and facilitates public scrutiny, feedback and transparency for the projects undertaken by the Mission.
-In order to fulfil this goal, ‘Sakshat’ has been assimilated in NMEICT.
+The portal also provides Mission related information and facilitates public scrutiny, feedback, and transparency for the projects undertaken by the Mission.
+To fulfill this goal, ‘Sakshat’ has been assimilated in NMEICT.

 Building Connectivity and Knowledge Network

-The Mission aims to extend computer infrastructure and connectivity of upto 10 Mbps to over 25000 + colleges and 2000 polytechnics in the country and 1 Gbps each to 419 universities/deemed universities and institutions of national importance as a part of its motto to provide connectivity upto to the last mile.
-NMEICT encompasses all the three elements.
+The Mission aims to extend computer infrastructure and connectivity of up to 10 Mbps to over 25000 + colleges and 2000 polytechnics in the country and 1 Gbps each to 419 universities/deemed universities and institutions of national importance as a part of its motto to provide connectivity up to to the last mile.
+NMEICT encompasses all three elements.
 Connectivity to universities and colleges is in progress and as on 31.1.2012, 391 universities and more than 14578 colleges in the country have been connected.

 National Programme on Technology Enhanced Learning (NPTEL)

 A strong laboratory component is at the heart of all the engineering disciplines.
 It is a challenging job to provide an effective lab experience to engineering students under several constraints.
 MHRD stated Virtual Labs Project in 2009 under the National Mission on Education through ICT.
-The Virtual labs project aims to address the above stated issues and remote access to to laboratories in various disciplines of Science and Engineering through the Internet.
-These Labs are designed to cater to students at the undergraduate level, post graduate level as well as to research scholars of engineering and science.
+The Virtual Labs project aims to address the above-stated issues and remote access to laboratories in various disciplines of Science and Engineering through the Internet.
+These Labs are designed to cater to students at the undergraduate level, postgraduate level as well as research scholars of engineering and science.
 About 150 Virtual Labs are under development in various disciplines of these, 89 labs (with nearly 750 experiments) have been launched on 23-02-2012 by Hon’ble Minister of Human Resource Development.

 Educational Resource Planning (ERP)

 ERP mission has been funded by MHRD.
 Its objective is to develop and then deploy the software services for academic institutes of India.
-Currently, operational services offered include-Brihaspati-3 learning management system, Library management system, Election Management system for students and other bodies within institutes.
-Some of the systems – online admission, grant management system etc. has been built and online examination system is integrated as part of Brihaspati-3 and thus deployed as a National service.
-Currently, there are seventy one institutes having active account on Brihaspati-3 system.
+Currently, the operational services offered include-Brihaspati-3 learning management system, Library management system, Election Management system for students and other bodies within institutes.
+Some of the systems – online admission, grant management system, etc. have been built and the online examination system is integrated as part of Brihaspati-3 and thus deployed as a National service.
+Currently, seventy-one institutes are having an active account on the Brihaspati-3 system.